 After being around for a full decade, Windows 7 is finally being retired.
-Microsoft is ending support for Windows 7 on January 14, 2020.
-This means that there will be no more security updates, and therefore the vulnerability of any system still running Windows 7 after that point will increase exponentially.
-Windows 10, on the other hand, will still receive security updates, which is one reason why users are making the switch.
+Microsoft is ending support for Windows 7 users on January 14, 2020.
+This means that there will be no more security updates.
+Therefore the vulnerability of any system still running Windows 7 after that point will increase exponentially.
+Windows 10, on the other hand, will still receive security updates.
+This is one reason why users are making the switch.
 Of course, this isn’t the only feature that Windows 10 has to offer.
 They also provide:

 - Virtual desktops

 - Built-in security

 - Scheduled restarts and updates

 When a change is made to software, it is almost always a good thing.
 This isn’t to say that it isn’t an intimidating leap to make, and WheelHouse IT understands this.
 That’s why we’re here to help you acclimate yourself to Windows 10, and migrate your systems over before January 14.
 Call us at (877) 771-2384 to get started.